Travel guide

 Is eSIM faster than portable WiFi?

-In most cases, yes. eSIM connects your device directly to the local operator's network, without intermediaries.
-Pocket WiFi adds an additional WiFi hop that introduces latency (generally 5-20 ms extra) and can reduce maximum speed, especially in environments with a lot of WiFi interference.
+In most cases, yes. eSIM connects your device directly to the operator's local network, without intermediaries.
+Pocket WiFi adds an additional WiFi hop that introduces latency (generally an extra 5-20 ms) and can reduce maximum speed, especially in environments with a lot of WiFi interference.
 For everyday use, the difference is not noticeable, but in speed tests, eSIM usually wins.

 Can I use eSIM and portable WiFi at the same time?

 Yes.
-Many travelers use eSIM on their personal mobile phone and pocket WiFi to connect a laptop or share with companions who don't have eSIM.
+Many travelers use eSIM on their personal phone and pocket WiFi to connect their laptop or share with companions who don't have eSIM.
 There is no technical incompatibility between both solutions.

 What happens if the portable WiFi runs out of battery?

 You lose connection on all your devices until you recharge it.
 Typical autonomy is 6-10 hours with active use.
-If you plan long days out of the hotel, you need to carry an additional portable charger or remember to charge it every night.
-With eSIM, this is not a problem — you use your own mobile phone's battery, which you would carry charged anyway.
+If you plan long days outside the hotel, you need to carry an additional portable charger or remember to charge it every night.
+With eSIM, this is not a problem — you use your own phone's battery, which you would already have charged anyway.

-Is it worth buying a portable WiFi instead of renting it?
+Is it worth buying a portable WiFi device instead of renting it?

-If you travel more than 3-4 times a year to the same destination or region, buying can pay for itself in 3-6 months compared to renting.
-However, given that eSIMs are now cheaper and more convenient than a few years ago, many frequent travelers are abandoning purchased pocket WiFi in favor of eSIMs.
-The investment in hardware no longer makes sense when the digital alternative is so competitively priced.
+If you travel frequently to the same destination or region, buying can be amortized against recurring rental.
+However, since eSIMs are now cheaper and more convenient than a few years ago, many frequent travelers are abandoning purchased pocket WiFi in favor of eSIMs.
+The hardware investment no longer makes sense when the digital alternative is so competitive.

 Marc González Sáez